About Me

 In May 2019, six months before the novel coronavirus, SARS-CoV-2 emerged in China, I published The Pandemic Century: 100 years of panic, hysteria and hubris, explaining why, despite more than a century of medical progess, pandemics continue to take us by surprise, spreading fear and conspiracy theories.

-As well as writing for popular audiences, I work as a professional historian and have been published in Medical History, Social History of Medicine and the History and Philosophy of the Life Sciences.
+As well as writing for popular audiences, I am a medical historian and have been published in Medical History, Social History of Medicine and the History and Philosophy of the Life Sciences.

 Prior to becoming a full-time writer and researcher, I enjoyed a long career as an investigative reporter and feature writer at newspapers such as the Evening Standard, The Independent on Sunday, The Observer and The Guardian.